NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

 Firewalls, NAT boxes, and traffic filters all break the e2e principle, and usually for good reason.

 NAT routers provide a way to make up for the fact that there aren't that many IP addresses available in IPv4.
-Instead of EVERY device having it's own worldwide public IP address, you give your home 1 IP address, and then every device behind that has its own local address.
+Instead of EVERY device having its own worldwide public IP address, you give your home 1 IP address, and then every device behind that has its own local address.

 This means that whenever a message is sent to your PC it goes:

 Web > Router (Public IP)> End Device (local IP)

-The router is breaking some rules of e2e, becacuse it is intervening and inspecting data.
+The router is breaking some rules of e2e, because it is intervening and inspecting data.

-This is the notes reasoning for why:
+This is the notes' reasoning for why:

 > Why do NAT boxes violate the e2e principle?
 >The hosts behind NAT boxes are not globally addressable or routable.
 As a result, it is not possible for other hosts on the public Internet to initiate connections to these devices.
 So, if we have a host behind a NAT and a host on the public Internet, they cannot communicate by default without the intervention of a NAT box.